alinaitkin/TrackMaven.github.io/content/using-bower.md

 }
 ```

-For those who use the other javascript build system [Grunt.js](http://gruntjs.com/), it looks like the creator of Gulp-Bower-Files has deprecated it in favor of it's updated version [Main-Bower-Files](https://www.npmjs.org/package/main-bower-files).
+For those who use the other JavaScript build system [Grunt.js](http://gruntjs.com/), it looks like the creator of Gulp-Bower-Files has deprecated it in favor of its updated version [Main-Bower-Files](https://www.npmjs.org/package/main-bower-files).
 This should have Grunt support in the future.

 ## Conclusion

-In conclusion, if you have not looked into using Bower I highly recommend it.
+In conclusion, if you have not looked into using Bower, I highly recommend it.
 Integration into our workflow took a little bit of time, but the benefits we are seeing from it are quite amazing!